 - Life Sketches (short stories about a patient's life)

-- Direct bereavement support (telephone calls, composing notes, family time)
+- Bereavement support (telephone calls, composing notes)

 - Filing and copying

 - Pampering patients by painting their nails or braiding hair

 - Seasonal decorating for holidays and other projects